Lake Bosumtwi, Kumasi, Ghana © Stig Nygaard

 Kumasi is the traditional home of the Ashanti people and is a rich cultural centre.
-The city is also celebrated for its diverse flora and sometimes called 'The Garden City' as a result.
-Kumasi is situated near Lake Bosumtwi on land which was probably once covered in rainforest.
-It is an old and proud African city which rose to prominence in 1695 and took on the British in several Anglo-Ashanti wars.
-The city is a royal stronghold with an active king to this day.
-There are many cultural and historical attractions and landmarks in the city and some great traditional markets to explore.
-The Manhyia Palace, which was built in 1925 and now houses an interesting museum, is well worth a visit; it was used as a royal Ashanti residence until 1974 and contains the original furnishings and a collection of royal artefacts.
-The National Cultural Centre Complex is set in lovely grounds and includes a model Ashanti village, craft workshops where you can watch local artisans at work, an art gallery, a souvenir shop and a number of other small attractions.
+Some call it 'The Garden City', in recognition of its diverse flora.
+Historically speaking, this old and proud African city rose to prominence in 1695, taking on the British in several Anglo-Ashanti wars.
+It has an active king to this day.
+Travellers will find many cultural and historical attractions and landmarks in the city and some great traditional markets to explore.
+The Manhyia Palace is well worth visiting.
+Built in 1925, it was used as a royal Ashanti residence until 1974 and now houses an interesting museum.
+It still contains the original furnishings and a collection of royal artefacts.
+The National Cultural Centre Complex is set in lovely grounds and includes a model Ashanti village, craft workshops where visitors can watch local artisans at work, an art gallery, a souvenir shop and a number of other small attractions.
 The Armed Forces Museum in Fort St George (1820) is a delight for those who like military history and paraphernalia.
-The massive Kejetia Market is a must for visitors, but they should go prepared for an overwhelming ocean of commerce and colour.
-Other attractions include the Okomfo Anokye Sword, the Asantehene Palace, the Kumasi Hat Museum and St Peter's Cathedral.
+The massive Kejetia Market is a must for visitors, but they should go prepared for an overwhelming ocean of colour and commerce.
+Other attractions include the Okomfo Anokye Sword, the Asantehene Palace and St Peter's Cathedral.